-This site is east of the Ocean-to-Ocean Bridge south of the LCR (see figure 6) and consists of a mosaic of cottonwoods, Goodding's willows, and honey mesquite mixed with open areas.
-During the breeding season from July to August, chain sawing and wood chipping occurred near the 2018 nest site and near the new nest found in 2019.
-It is possible there was a second nest to the south in 2019 (several survey detections), but management activities hampered followup attempts.
+The YEW South site is east of the Ocean-to-Ocean Bridge and south of the LCR (see figure 5) and consists of a mosaic of cottonwoods, Goodding's willows, and honey mesquite mixed with open areas.

-In 2019, there were four survey detections, one PR territory, and one CO (nest) territory at this site.
+In 2020, there were five survey detections, one PO territory, and one PR territory at this site.